Why is it Different from Homogeneous and other Theories and Methods of Heterogeneous Media Mechanics/(other Sciences) Description?

 • "Globular Morphology Two Scale Electrostatic Exact Solutions"

-that this new kind of Mathematical Physics old problems can be successfully tackled and solved either.
+that this new kind of Mathematical Physics old problems - the two-scale problems can be successfully tackled and solved exactly on both scales.

 While also obtained after 2002 the analytical solutions of the following classical problems that have not been solved for many decades by other methods (given in textbooks the Lower Homogeneous scale "solutions" are wrongly attributed to the Upper Heterogeneous scale averaged fields)